 - A welding respirator with P100 filters.
 These filters can absorb almost every air pollutant when you weld galvanized steel.
 You can read this article on welding respirators for home welding to learn more about it.

 You also want a chipping hammer and a wire brush to clean the slag covering, and the burned galvanization left on each bead.

 Do a quick safety check to avoid surprises that may harm you or your work.
 For instance, don’t weld close to flammable materials or exposed electrical wires, set the correct helmet settings for outdoor or indoor welding, etc.

 2. Clean the joint

 Even if you don’t remove the coating, it would be best to remove any dirt around the joint.
 The zinc coating already makes welding difficult, and the presence of soil, dust, oil, etc., will make things worse.
-The wire brush and a rag can remove most of them.
+A wire brush and a rag can remove most of them.

-3. Select the correct stick welding rod
+3. Select the correct stick rod

 The galvanized coating is very different from other coatings such as mill scale.
 One factor when choosing a rod is the silicon content because high silicon increases the risk of zinc cracking.